Sairaj4522/InstallingSettingUpAndMoreCheatSheet/install_config_and_more_ubuntu_cheat_sheet.md

 ###Fix Native Window Placement extention to display the title on top or bottom
-Tweak the stylesheet.css to modify the window title placement.open
+Tweak the stylesheet.css to modify the window title placement.open `"/home/$USER/.local/share/gnome-shell/extensions/native-window-placement@gnome-shell-extensions.gcampax.github.com/stylesheet.css` and change `-shell-caption-spacing` as you like.

-	"/home/$USER/.local/share/gnome-shell/extensions/native-window-placement@gnome-shell-extensions.gcampax.github.com/stylesheet.css"

-	and change

-	"-shell-caption-spacing"
-	as you like.
 0px (on top) or 26px (below) would do.
 Restart the extension with toggling on/off switch in this page or tweak tool.

 ###Add API keys to Android Studio for your apps the right way
-First open gradle.properties file, then add API key in the form MyApiKey="{Your API Key}"
+First open gradle.properties file, then add API key in the form

+	MyApiKey="{Your API Key}"

 then open app/build.gradle
 and add following